open-austin/data-portal-analysis/README.md

+NOTE: This is the sodashop branch.
+Sodashop is a web app plugin/extension to the data portal analysis project that will allow visitors to quickly see what's new on the portal.

+Sodashop currently consists of a single website, but an API and twiter bots are in the works

 # Data Portal Analysis

 There's a lot of content on the City of Austin's open data portal.
 This project is about studying that content so we can make the portal better.